Why George Harrison Made a ‘While My Guitar Gently Weeps’ Sequel

-Dig deeper into its narrative, however, and "This Guitar (Can't Keep From Crying)" speaks to something far more timely: Harrison's bitter resentment at the way he'd been treated during a difficult 1974 North American tour, the first of its find by a former member of the Fab Four.
+Dig deeper into its narrative, however, and "This Guitar (Can't Keep From Crying)" speaks to something far more timely: Harrison's bitter resentment at the way he'd been treated during a difficult 1974 North American tour, the first of its kind by a former member of the Fab Four.

 He was stung by criticism – principally from Rolling Stone – that he hadn't payed more attention to his legacy with the Beatles, instead crafting a set list with touring partner Ravi Shankar that blended rock, jazz, funk and world music.
 Worse, Harrison had run himself down preparing a last-second album and then honoring a tour schedule that featured a string of physically demanding two-a-day concerts.
 His voice faltered badly, and that only increased the scrutiny.